SlimKatXperia/android_scripts/README.md

 OTA Updater:

-    If you want use OTA Updater and OTAConfig.sh script go on OTA Update Center website > https://www.otaupdatecenter.pro/
+    If you want to use OTA Updater and OTAConfig.sh script go to OTA Update Center website > https://www.otaupdatecenter.pro/

 Credits: